-- 1. The plaintiff, (name), (describe type of misconduct, e.g., concealed or misrepresented a material fact or facts on a résumé with the intent of creating a false impression in the mind of the defendant; committed theft; committed sexual harassment; etc.); - 2.
-The defendant did not discover the (concealed or misrepresented fact or facts) (misconduct) until after the plaintiff was discharged; and - 3.
-A reasonable, objective employer (would not have hired) (would have discharged) the plaintiff if it had discovered the (concealed) (misrepresented) fact(s) (misconduct) at the time of the plaintiff's (fraud) (misconduct).
+1. The plaintiff, (name), (describe type of misconduct, e.g., concealed or misrepresented a material fact or facts on a résumé with the intent of creating a false impression in the mind of the defendant; committed theft; committed sexual harassment; etc.);

+2. The defendant did not discover the (concealed or misrepresented fact or facts) (misconduct) until after the plaintiff was discharged; and

+3. A reasonable, objective employer (would not have hired) (would have discharged) the plaintiff if it had discovered the (concealed) (misrepresented) fact(s) (misconduct) at the time of the plaintiff's (fraud) (misconduct).

-Use whichever parenthesized and bracketed words and phrases are appropriate.
+1. Use whichever parenthesized and bracketed words and phrases are appropriate.
 In paragraph 1, insert specific description of the conduct described.

-- 1. This instruction is supported by Crawford Rehabilitation Services, Inc. v.
+1. This instruction is supported by Crawford Rehabilitation Services, Inc. v.
 Weissman, 938 P.2d 540 (Colo.
+1997).

-1997). - 2.
-Issues of whether a reasonable, objective employer would have hired or terminated an employee if it had known certain facts and questions of intent are generally for the trier of fact.
-However, if the record establishes that there is no genuine issue as to any material fact, the question becomes one of law for the court.
+2. Issues of whether a reasonable, objective employer would have hired or terminated an employee if it had known certain facts and questions of intent are generally for the trier of fact.
+However, if there is insufficient evidence to allow a reasonable fact finder to reach more than one conclusion from the evidence submitted, the question becomes one of law for the court.
 See Crawford Rehab.
-Servs., 938 P.2d at 550. - 3.
-After-acquired evidence of fraud or misconduct would also bar a claim of promissory estoppel based on an employer's policies.
-Id. at 549.
-However, because promissory estoppel is an equitable claim, there is no right to a jury trial with respect to such a claim.
+Servs., Inc. v.
+Weissman, 938 P.2d 540 (Colo.
+1997).

+3. After-acquired evidence of fraud or misconduct would also bar a claim of promissory estoppel based on an employer's policies.
+Crawford Rehab.
+Servs., Inc., 938 P.2d 540.
+However, since promissory estoppel is an equitable claim, there is no right to a jury trial with respect to such a claim.
 Snow Basin, Ltd. v.
 Boettcher & Co., 805 P.2d 1151 (Colo.
 App.
+1990), cert. denied (1991).

-1990). - 4.
-The court of appeals decision in Weissman v.
+4. The court of appeals decision in Weissman v.
 Crawford Rehabilitation Services, Inc., 914 P.2d 380 (Colo.
 App.
 1995), extended the doctrine to after-acquired evidence of misconduct that may have occurred after the commencement of the employment relationship.
 The supreme court's decision expressly did not reach that issue.
 Crawford Rehab.
-Servs., 938 P.2d at 548. - 5.
-When after-acquired evidence is presented in a case alleging violation of a public-policy interest, such as violation of Title VII or violation of 29 U.S.C.
-621, et seq., then the after-acquired evidence serves to limit damages, but it does not act as a complete defense to the cause of action.
+Servs., Inc., 938 P.2d 540.
+5. When after-acquired evidence is presented in a case alleging violation of a publicpolicy interest, such as violation of Title VII or violation of 29 U.S.C.
+621, et seq., then the afteracquired evidence serves to limit damages, but it does not act as a complete defense to the cause of action.
 Crawford Rehab.
 Servs., Inc., 938 P.2d 540.
 Crawford declined to apply this limitation to claims for breach of implied contract and promissory estoppel if the employer can prove that the employee's concealment undermined the very basis upon which he or she was hired.